Still the best...

 Were you aware.....that incandescent lighting has the best lumen (light) maintenance over it's lifetime?

-Incandescents have a lumen depreciation of 10-15%, CFL's around 20%, and LED's 100%.
-Also, heat shortens the life and lumens of an LED, which continues to draw the same wattage regardless of light output.
+Incandescents have a lumen depreciation of 10-15%, CFL's around 20%, and LED's up to 100%.
+Also, heat shortens the life and lumens of an LED, which continues to draw the same wattage regardless of the light output.

 Read the basics here.

-Foreign bulb manufacturers, and our EPA, have effectively ended the production of frosted glass incandescent light bulbs, and flood lights, in the United States.
+Foreign bulb manufacturers, and our federal government (DOE, EPA) have effectively ended the production of incandescent light bulbs, and flood lights, in the United States.
 Those bulbs are now being manufactured in China, Mexico and other countries for import into this country.
-U.S. bulb manufacturers are now having to import incandescent frosted glass bulbs from China, in order to have the product.
+Some U.S. bulb manufacturers are now importing incandescent bulbs from China, in order to have incandescent products for their customers.

-Clear glass 130v rough service bulbs will still be manufactured in the United States, and Bright Lights USA will continue to distribute them.
-Our business is based on supporting United States manufacturing and American workers, so once our supply of frosted glass bulbs and flood lights is depleted we will be distributing only clear glass bulbs made in the U.S.A..
+Long lasting and environmentally safe 130v rough service bulbs are no longer being manufactured in the United States, but Bright Lights USA will continue to distribute them to dealers, and online, as long as our supply lasts.
+Our business has been based on supporting United States manufacturing and American workers, so once our supply of U.S.A. made bulbs is depleted we will be not be obtaining more.
+We will not be importing lighting.

 Was the drive to ban incandescents premature?

 Five Myths About the Federal Incandescent Light Bulb Ban: